 Puzzles, Problems and Predicaments usually occur together.
 Each type requires different handling.

 Puzzles, being logical, require accurate objective information.
 Most of the parameters of a mechanical puzzle are measurable.
 People work together in an atmosphere that encourages the sharing of information and technical ideas.
 Techniques that can help include, brainstorming, drawing pictures, think and listen, building models.
 The atmosphere is practically intellectual, ideas are useful if they contribute to the achievement of a practical goal.

-Groups are more able listen to each other when the members feel good about themselves.
+Groups are more able to listen to each other when the members feel good about themselves.
 This is necessary when two or more subgroups have a history of disliking, hating or mistrust.
 Giving people permission to express their feelings of anger, fear, sadness, embarrassment also helps progress.
 This is best done when everyone in the subgroup has equal time to talk and be listened to without judgement.

 Predicaments are personal and deep, affecting a person’s sense of her/his own identity and worth.
 People need time and acceptance to work things through to a resolution.
 They need to call on their inner resources, resources they may not even know exist.
 Some see these resources as God or faith and as coming as a gift from beyond the person.
-When a resolution does happen it leads to a changed person who is more whole, integrated and generous hearted (less self centred).
+When a resolution does happen it leads to a changed person who is more whole, integrated and generous-hearted (less self-centred).

-The attitude of others around the person in a predicament is best one of loving acceptance.
+The attitude of others around the person in a predicament is the best one of loving acceptance.
 There is nothing we can do except ‘be there’ and show we care.
 If I know you love me, then I will love myself and this will release the resources I need.

 People find it easier to help with others’ predicaments if they have resolved a few of their own.